EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -  routes/channels.php ====>> This route handles our broadcasting just like web routes.

 -  The way web.php manages web URLs, channels.php manages who can connect to our real-time channels.

+## BROADCASTING PASSING PARAMETERS

+-   Passing parameters in your channel is essential for real-time communication.

+-   This allows you to send events to specific users by including an identifier to target the intended recipient.

+-   Listening (/message): Requires a logged-in user because private channels enforce authentication and authorization for subscribing.

+-   Broadcasting (/send-message): Does not require a logged-in user because broadcasting itself is server-controlled and security is handled by private channel subscriptions.

+-   The broadcast does not involve client authentication—it just sends the event to the broadcaster (e.g., Pusher or Redis).

+-   Private channels enforce access control at the listening stage (when subscribing), not at the broadcasting stage.